The California Tax Credit for First-Time Homebuyers

 What Is a Tax Credit?

 A tax credit is significantly better than a tax deduction.
-A deduction only reduces your taxable income, but a tax credit reduces your tax bill dollar for dollar.
-The MCC tax credit program allows homeowners to subtract a portion of the mortgage interest they paid directly from any federal taxes they owe.
+A deduction only reduces your taxable income, but a credit reduces your tax bill dollar for dollar.
+The MCC tax credit program allows homeowners to subtract a portion of the mortgage interest they paid during the year directly from any federal taxes they owe to the Internal Revenue Service.

 How Much Is the Homebuyer Credit?